Who are we?

 If any personal data is transferred or stored outside of the EEA, we check whether the EU Commission has determined that it will afford the same level of protection as it would within the EEA (this is called an adequacy decision).
-If it will not, we will ensure any such transfer is subject to appropriate safeguards (for example by putting appropriate contractual provisions in place with relevant third parties to provide us with reassurance about the security of your personal data) or is otherwise permitted (for example with your express consent to transfer) in accordance with the provisions of the GDPR.
+If it will not, we will ensure any such transfer is subject to appropriate safeguards (for example by putting appropriate contractual provisions in place with relevant third parties to provide us with reassurance about the security of your personal data) or is otherwise permitted in accordance with the provisions of the GDPR.
 However, you acknowledge that communications sent via the Internet cannot be guaranteed to be completely secure.

 3. Your rights